sarosijbose/A-Fusion-architecture-for-Human-Activity-Recognition/README.md

 ## About:-

-This repository contains the implementation of this paper, currently under review in IEEE [INDICON](https://www.ewh.ieee.org/r10/calcutta/indicon2021/index.html) 2021.
+This repository contains the implementation of this paper, to be submitted under review in IEEE [INDICON](https://www.ewh.ieee.org/r10/calcutta/indicon2021/index.html) 2021.
+This work was carried out under the supervision of Professor Amlan Chakrabarti, Department of AKCSIT, University of Calcutta.

 ## Setup:-